gilroff/Facefusion-Paperspace/README.md

 FaceFusion for Paperspace Gradient.

-Create a new Pytorch project and upload my .ipynb notebook file.
+Create a new Pytorch project and upload the .ipynb notebook file.

 There are some minor hiccups here and there, but I think it comes from the original code, not mine.